GabeColetta24/restaurant_booking/README.md

 - Responsive design with custom CSS styling
 - User-friendly navigation bar across pages
 - Form validation and error handling for bookings
+- **Footer**: A dynamic footer was added to all pages using JavaScript to automatically display the current year.
+This ensures the footer stays up-to-date without requiring manual edits each year.

 ## Technologies Used

 - HTML5
 - CSS3
-- JavaScript (basic form validation and dynamic interactions)
+- JavaScript (dynamic footer, basic form validation and dynamic interactions)
 - Python 3
 - Django 4
 - PostgreSQL (local database)